Local Church controversies: Differing opinions among Evangelicals

 In late 2009 CRI dedicated an issue of Christian Research Journal to present the findings of a six-year primary research project examining the teachings and practices of the local churches.
-Hank Hanegraaff, representing CRI, an early critic of Witness Lee and the local churches, wrote, “The result of our primary research is encapsulated in the following three words: ‘We were wrong!’”
+Hank Hanegraaff, representing CRI, an early critic of Witness Lee and the local churches, wrote, "The result of our primary research is encapsulated in the following three words: 'We were wrong!'"
 The issue contained a seven-part article by Elliot Miller reassessing the local churches and responding to the 2007 open letter.
 The issue included two statements by Hank Hanegraaff and an article by Gretchen Passantino in which she explained why she reversed her earlier critical opinion.
+This retraction was published after Ronnie Chan, a Hong Kong billionaire associated with Local Church leadership, made a substantial donation to the Christian Research Institution through his foundation, the Morningside Foundation.